chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 ### 1.3.2 Do not download large files

-Unless the package installer/executable/archive needs some special handling (like the need to read version from file, or something else not available to be handled by AU), anything bigger then few MB should never be downloaded within `au_GetLatest` function.
-Normally, the files are downloaded during the embeding process by the `au_BeforeUpdate`.
+Unless the package installer/executable/archive needs some special handling (like the need to read version from file, or something else not available to be handled by AU), anything bigger than few MB should never be downloaded within `au_GetLatest` function.
+Normally, the files are downloaded during the embedding process by the `au_BeforeUpdate`.

 ### 1.3.3 Specify correct `NuspecVersion`

 Since commit message is used to push packages to the community repository (CR), prior to commit of the AU package specify correct `NuspecVersion` in the nuspec file as follows:

-1. If you want to fix the exisiting CR package version for which no update is available at vendor specify the `NuspecVersion` the same as `RemoteVersion`.
+1. If you want to fix the existing CR package version for which no update is available at vendor specify the `NuspecVersion` the same as `RemoteVersion`.
 1. If you want to push new package version to CR and `RemoteVersion` doesn't exist on CR, set `NuspecVersion` to `0.0`.
 AU updater will then bring the version to correct one during the next AU run and commit it to the git repository.
-1. If you want to fix package that is pushed but not yet approved (for example it fails verifier) do the same as in first case but request in PR comment that you want version explicitelly set.
+1. If you want to fix package that is pushed but not yet approved (for example it fails verifier) do the same as in first case but request in PR comment that you want version explicitly set.

 __NOTE__: Automatic fix version doesn't work if package is using the _revision_ part of the version (4th number).
 In that case _explicit version_ must be used: `[AU package:version]`.
 ## 1.4 UI Automation